Women are the Glue that Hold Society Together - Join Us for Their Stories

 Family members, neighbors, teachers, mentors... all have helped to shape the strong, independent women we see today... but that doesn't mean that life hasn't come with its own set of struggles, pitfalls, and setbacks.
 In fact, those are what make us stronger so that we can overcome the next hurdle!

-In an effort to share in that solidarity, we created the Women STaRs Podcast, where we interview strong, determined women about their Struggles, Triumphs, and Reflections on life and career.
+In an effort to share in that solidarity, On Technology Partners created the Women STaRs Podcast, where we interview strong, determined women about their Struggles, Triumphs, and Reflections on life and career.
 Interviews are full of inspiration, encouragement, helpful tips, and precious moments of "that's just what I needed to hear."